 Narellan follows as the third largest employment precinct in Camden LGA (11% of employment floor space).
-Little Street and Ironbark Avenue precincts are the smallest industrial precincts in the LGA.
+Little Street and Ironbark Avenue Precincts are the smallest industrial precincts in the LGA.

 In terms of the predicted shortfalls, Gregory Hills (B5, IN1, IN2 zoned land) is unlikely to meet projected floor space demand to 2036 with a significant shortfall expected.
-A shortfall in employment floor space is expected from 2021 onwards in Little Street.
+A shortfall in employment floor space is expected from 2021.
 With increased building heights, Smeaton Grange could accommodate projected industrial floor space demand by 2036 with a mix of both vacant land and infill development.